‘Big Brother 21’ Spoilers: The Week 7 Power Of Veto Ceremony Is Held And An Eviction Plan Seems Set

 Tommy Bracco is the Head of Household for Week 7 and he decided to nominate Kathryn Dunn and Cliff Hogg.
 The “America’s Field Trip” competition took place ahead of those nominations and the results meant that Christie Murphy would be a third nominee.

-The Power of Veto competition was held over the weekend and as The Inquisitr revealed, Tommy won.
+The Power of Veto competition was held over the weekend.
+As The Inquisitr revealed, Tommy won.
 He immediately decided that he would take Christie off the block and Big Brother spoilers indicate that nothing from the “America’s Field Trip” punishment prevented him from doing that.

 According to Big Brother Network, Tommy indeed used the POV to pull Christie to safety.
 No replacement nominee was required in this case, so that means that Cliff and Kat are the Week 7 nominees.